ninablin/nina-academic-website/content/project/gold-miner-external-project/index.md

 ---
 title: Gold Miner
 #summary: An example of linking directly to an external project website using `external_link`.
 summary: Gold Miner is a desktop single-player puzzle game.
-It is a recreation of the classic play the "Gold Miner" with new themes, more levels, and more targets to mine.
-We used Qt Design Studio to design the user interface prototypes and developed the program in Qt Creator to realize the functionalities.
+It is a recreation of the classic play "Gold Miner" with new themes, more levels, and more targets to mine.
+We used Qt Design Studio to design the user interface prototypes and developed the program using C++ and Qt Creator.

 tags:
 - webDev